Paul Soglin: Early life and education

 Soglin was raised in the Hyde Park neighborhood of Chicago, Illinois.
-Both of Soglin's parents were Jewish and he and his siblings were raised as secular Jews.
-He attended the South Side School of Jewish Studies.
-He then attended Hyde Park High School (now Hyde Park Career Academy) and graduated from Highland Park High School in 1962.
+He attended Hyde Park High School (now Hyde Park Career Academy) and graduated from Highland Park High School in 1962.
 He enrolled at the University of Wisconsin–Madison that fall as a pre-medical student, obtaining a Bachelor of Arts with honors in history in 1966.
 After spending three years in the university's history graduate program, he went on to earn a Juris Doctor degree from the University of Wisconsin Law School in 1972.
+Both of Soglin's parents were Jewish and he and his siblings were raised as secular Jews.
+On Sundays he attended the South Side School of Jewish Studies.

 Activism

 In 1962 he was elected treasurer of the UW-Madison chapter of the Student Nonviolent Coordinating Committee (SNCC).
 In October 1963, Soglin joined 200 classmates at a rally on the steps of the Memorial Union protesting the presence of U.S. military advisers who were suspected of active participation in the Vietnam War.

 In 1964 a group of suburban women partnered with William Moyer, Grace Mary and Hub Stern and other Chicago area activists focusing their Housing Opportunities Program through the Chicago Regional Office of the American Friends Service Committee (AFSC).
 The effort which was to create open housing in the Chicago suburbs was known as the North Shore Summer Project (NSSP).
 In the late spring of 1965 Soglin and a dozen other college students set out in suburbs such as Winnetka, Wilmette, and Kenilworth going door-to door with petitions calling for real estate agents to show and sell homes to "Negroes".
 Before the summer was out volunteers had contacted over 600 home sellers and over 1,500 other residents.

 Soglin participated in demonstrations against the Dow Chemical Company on the University of Wisconsin–Madison campus in 1967.
 Dow had come to the University of Wisconsin–Madison campus to recruit engineering students as potential new employees, but students protested the company's presence because of Dow's role in the manufacture of napalm and Agent Orange used in Vietnam.
 Beaten by police during the demonstrations, Soglin was elected to lead the subsequent student strike.

 Much of this demonstration was captured on film, and an interview of Soglin by journalist and author David Maraniss served as the basis for several chapters of the book They Marched Into Sunlight, and for the PBS documentary Two Days in October.
 Interview footage with Soglin also figures prominently in the documentary, The War at Home (1979), which chronicled the history of Madison in the Vietnam War era.